neildc14/library-management-system/lecture.md

 Population is the process of automatically replacing the specified paths in the document with document(s) from other collection(s).
 We may populate a single document, multiple documents, a plain object, multiple plain objects, or all objects returned from a query.
 Let's look at some examples.

-luxon is for date formatting used with the help of virtual in models
+luxon is for date formatting used with the help of virtual in models return this.date_of_birth ?
+DateTime.fromJSDate(this.date_of_birth).toLocaleString(DateTime.DATE_MED) : '';
+ternary operator to use when there is no data/field found in the db